Skip to main content

 Trauma-Informed, AI-Translated Family-School Communication

 Culturally responsive, trauma-informed communication platform that bridges the adversarial gap in IEP processes.
-AI-powered real-time translation ensures every family — regardless of language or literacy — has equitable access to their child's educational planning.
+AI-assisted real-time translation ensures every family — regardless of language or literacy — has equitable access to their child's educational planning.

 IncluTrain™

-PBTE AI VR Simulators for Special Education Teacher Training
+Practice-Based Scenario Simulations for Special Education Teacher Training

 3